Mahad-Ghauri/KONEXEA/README.md

 ```

 3. Set up environment variables:
-Create a `.env` file in the root directory with:
+Update the `consts.dart` file in the root directory with:
 ```
 SUPABASE_URL=your_supabase_url
 SUPABASE_ANON_KEY=your_supabase_anon_key